5 Ways to Spruce up Your LinkedIn Profile as a Recruiter

 If you’re lucky enough to catch someone’s eye with your opening message, you can bet that their next step will be to check out your profile.
 They want to make sure you seem knowledgeable, trustworthy, and professional before giving you the time of day.

-How do you convey that you are a rock star recruiter at a glance?
+How can you convey that you are a rock star recruiter at a glance?

 1. Update Your Profile Picture

 Simply having a profile picture is a must.
 However, it should look professional and show off your confidence.
-You don’t want your picture to look too busy or casual.
+You want to avoid having your picture look too busy or too casual.

 This means no group photos.
 No candid shots of you at a party.
-Stick to a basic headshot in a nice outfit that you would typically wear to work.
+Stick to a basic headshot in a nice outfit that you would typically wear in a work setting.
 If you wear pajamas to work, what would your target audience expect and appreciate?

 2. Change Your Headline